pepijndevos/pepijndevos.github.com/_posts/2015-02-21-comparing-cars-to-planes.markdown

 Planes live in this dual world.
 They can drive on the ground and use the infrastructure, but it’s really kind of awkward to drive your plane.

-The [in-air infrastructure](https://www.youtube.com/watch?v=KSuBiVHLPYo) is mind—blowing, but sometimes you need to land to get stuff done.
+The [in-air infrastructure](https://www.youtube.com/watch?v=KSuBiVHLPYo) is mind-blowing, but sometimes you need to land to get stuff done.

 ### Conclusion